OToL/doc/articles.md

         1. Load new DLL
         2. Copy data between old and new
         3. Unload old DLL
+   - Immediate UI is good for debugging and understanding performance issues
 - [x] Unity at GDC: https://www.twitch.tv/videos/242024723?t=
     - Very interesting concrete examples of Entity Component System where data and transformation matters
     - Data is stored at a very small granularity (list of floats, vector, etc.)